-Mr. Worthington is the creator and owner of the Bistro 45, a successful wine bar and icon in McCall, ID.
+Mr. Worthington is the former creator and owner of the Bistro 45, a successful wine bar and icon in McCall, ID that is still in operation.
 Through his business, Mr. Worthington has developed many connections within the community and supported the arts at many levels.

 The famous annual Seven Devil’s Playwrights Convention would not miss spending hours before and after performances in the Bistro.